Why Hummingbirds Love Agastache

 When it comes to drawing hummingbirds into your garden, some Agastache varieties stand out above the rest for their color, bloom time, and nectar production.
 These top picks combine beauty, resilience, and irresistible appeal for hummingbirds all season long.
 For hummingbirds, we particularly recommend longer tubular corollas and red colored varieties and hues derived from red (e.g., pink, coral, peach)

-The Beelicious series of Agastache by Dummen Orange has an extremely unique variety, Beelicious Pink, with burgundy spikes and soft pink flowers standing at 20-32 inches in height.
+The Beelicious® Series by Dummen Orange has an extremely unique variety, Beelicious ® Pink, with burgundy spikes and soft pink flowers standing at 20-32 inches in height.
 It also received a 4.75 rating (Penn State, 2023) which shows its quality.
-While the corolla is not as long and thus it is a bee magnet, hummers also enjoy it.
+However, the corolla is not as long and thus it is a bee magnet as much as hummers.